Chime vs Cash App: Fees, APY & Overdraft Compared

 Here's what Cash App offers:

-• Spending account with routing and account numbers
+- Spending account with routing and account numbers

-• Savings pocket earning 1.5% APY baseline; up to 4.5% with $300+ monthly direct deposit
+- Savings pocket earning 1.5% APY base rate, up to 3.25% APY with Cash App Green (requires $300+ monthly direct deposit or $500+ monthly Card spending, as of August 2026)

-• Mobile check deposit available
+- Mobile check deposit available

-• Cannot deposit checks by mail
+- Cannot deposit checks by mail

-• Cash App Card (visa debit card) required to access FDIC insurance
+- Cash App Card (Visa debit card) required to access FDIC insurance

 Cash App works well for receiving paychecks and making payments, but it wasn't designed to replace your bank account entirely.